muellan/metacache/docs/afs.md

 #### Example

-The following snippet downloads the NCBI taxonomic hierarchy and builds a database `afs.db` from all genomes in `genomes_folder`.
+The following snippet downloads the NCBI taxonomic hierarchy and builds a database `afs` from all genomes in `genomes_folder`.
 The reference sequence to taxon id mapping is supplied in the file `taxa.accession2taxid` which conforms to the NCBI's `accession2taxid` format.
 ```
 download-ncbi-taxonomy ncbi_tax